GU4243-ADS/spring2018-project1-danieljosephparker/README.md

 How much do they tend to repeat or not repeat words - how "spread out" is their vocabulary?

+Basically, the slope of a line from the origin to each datapoint tells us how many unique words the author uses.
+Clearly, HPL is *way* higher than the other two!

 ![Ratio of unique words to total corpus word number](./figs/g_voc_proportions.png)

 #### Word clouds

 What words are used really often?

+It looks like some of these are character names.
 ##### EAP
 ![EAP common words](./figs/EAP_common_wordcloud.png)